 I have crawled the web to find out about the state-of-the-art in NumPy literature.
-Because I didn’t find a NumPy book with a practice-first approach, I have co-authored such a NumPy book called “Coffee Break NumPy“.
+Because I didn’t find a NumPy book with a practice-first approach, I have co-authored the new puzzle-based training book “Coffee Break NumPy” (Amazon Link).

 In this article, I share with you the result of my research for the best available NumPy books!
 Read on and learn about the best NumPy books regarding various factors.

 Do you have a lot of time learning every single small detail about NumPy and Pandas?
 This book is for you!